robertbrook/the-island/the-island.md

 This was undoubtedly the first voice I had heard since the woman had spoken on the boat.
 And then it wasn't even to me, but to the man in my hearing.
 I couldn't even see them, since they passed beyond the end of the deck-side I worked.
 As the woman's voice was like mine, so the figure's voice was like hers.
 It was almost as if I had spoken the words myself, so alike to me they sounded.

+I noticed the hand - thin, long fingers.
+The ends stained a little, yellow.
+The skin was cracked, not from age but from exposure to the elements, or to work.

 Then, for the first time, I wondered if the figure was a man, or a woman.
 It had never seemed ... now I had some doubt, or question, as though if I had guessed incorrectly I could trust no more about him - or her.
 The figure was clearly stronger than I was - and taller.
 But this now didn't mean it was a man.
 Neither did the voice mean it was a woman.
 I answered in a voice surprisingly even in tone.

 "I don't want to go anywhere."

 There was a clear moment of silence.
 I couldn't think what to say.
 There didn't seem to be anything I should say.
 Or course I wasn't from there.
 In fact, I didn't even know where I was.
 Should I tell who I was and how I had come to be there?
 That seemed unnecessary.
 Only that we were weeks away from the port - and I was on, presumably, an island small enough to to have been a stop on our way.
 The island was supposed to be unvisited.
 Wherever I was, I wasn't supposed to be.

 We seemed to sit for some time.
 How long, I could not tell, though it must have been quite a time in all, since a light had started to come in at the deep windows.
 I began to look about.
+In the corner of the room was a large vase, coloured white and light blue, very faded.
+It was covered with a craze of cracks.
+By it, almost under it, was a small metal bell, cast in dark metal and with an imperfection running through it.

 As far as I could see, there was little else in the room.
 No other furniture, no storage-places, only a short dividing partition that could be folded and taken down.
 I could not see what was behind it.
 The only light came in where the windows should have been, but there was no glass, only open shutters.
 The corners of the room were dim, the light falling in patches at my feet.

 The figure sat.
 I wondered if it would speak again.
 I thought I should only speak in answer to it.
 The strange sounds of the room made me feel as though I was outside, even though there was a low roof above me.
+There was a constant low sound of water, flowing past, but not the sea.
+I couldn't see anything that might be the source.
 It felt as though we were only in a slightly ordered version of the natural world.

 At last, after some time sitting, I stood.
 The figure stayed.
 Was I supposed to do something, or go somewhere?
 I felt no urge to leave, but wondered again where I might properly be.
 Wasn't there something I wanted?
 I looked towards the entranceway and found the figure standing outside, on the path.
 For a time I thought I might simply stay there.
 The figure eventually might offer me instruction.
 It seemed right to trust it.